The Geometric Unitary Kudla Conjecture

 \Needspace*{4em} \phantomsection \markright{Introduction} \lettrine[lines=2,nindent=.2em]{\tbf T}{\,he} Kudla program relates special cycles on Shimura varieties to automorphic forms.
 It emerged in work of Kudla~\cite{kudla-1997,kudla-1997b,kudla-2003} and originates in a series of papers by Kudla and Millson~\cite{kudla-millson-1986,kudla-millson-1987,kudla-millson-1990} and, ultimately, Hirzebruch and Zagier~\cite{hirzebruch-zagier-1976}.
 Kudla and Millson established a connection between cohomology classes associated with special cycles on orthogonal and unitary Shimura varieties on one hand and holomorphic Siegel and Hermitian modular forms on the other hand.
 This cohomological phenomenon can be explained by the theta correspondence for automorphic forms.
 Kudla suggested that one should refine this connection beyond cohomology, and that algebraic cycles should appear as the Fourier coefficients of modular forms.
 The resulting generating series take values in the Chow group of Shimura varieties and serve as arithmetic analogues of theta series.
-Their modularity encodes information that is a priori inaccessible at the level of cohomology by the Beilinson--Bloch conjecture, which expresses Chow groups as an extension of cohomology; see~\cite{kudla-2021} for an embedding trick that establishes the Kudla conjecture assuming the Beilinson--Bloch conjecture.
-In this paper, we prove the geometric Kudla conjecture for unitary Shimura varieties of signature~$(p,1)$ unconditionally.
+Their modularity encodes information that is a priori inaccessible at the level of cohomology by the Beilinson--Bloch Conjecture, which expresses Chow groups as an extension of cohomology; see~\cite{kudla-2021} for an embedding trick that establishes the Kudla Conjecture assuming the Beilinson--Bloch Conjecture.
+In this paper, we prove unconditionally the geometric Kudla Conjecture for unitary Shimura varieties associated with Hermitian lattices over CM fields of signature~$(p,1)$ at one infinite place and~$(p+1,0)$ at all others.